Vandals Steal Head Of 800-Year-Old Mummy In Ireland

 In the Church statement, Pierpoint had a request for the vandals: "I would appeal to those responsible to examine their consciences and return the head of The Crusader to its rightful place."

-The church, which was founded in 1095, is home to five crypts housing the mummified corpses of prominent Dubliners, dating from about 1600 to 1800.
+The church, which was founded in 1095, is home to five crypts housing the mummified corpses of prominent Dubliners, many dating from about 1600 to 1800.
 It's a significant tourist draw, with some 27,000 visitors annually, according to RTE.

 The site's tours have been cancelled for now, the broadcaster reported.
 Pierpoint told RTE that because the vandals broke open the vault, they're worried that the open air conditions will further damage the mummies.